Gangrene: Etymology

+The etymology of gangrene derives from the Latin word gangraena and from the Greek gangraina (γάγγραινα), which means "putrefaction of tissues".

 Signs and symptoms

 Symptoms may include a change in skin color to red or black, numbness, pain, skin breakdown, and coolness.
 The feet and hands are most commonly involved.

 Causes

 Gangrene is caused by a critically insufficient blood supply (e.g., peripheral vascular disease) or infection.
 It is associated with diabetes and long-term tobacco smoking.

 Dry gangrene

 Dry gangrene is a form of coagulative necrosis that develops in ischemic tissue, where the blood supply is inadequate to keep tissue viable.
 It is not a disease itself, but a symptom of other diseases.
 The term dry is used only when referring to a limb or to the gut (in other locations, this same type of necrosis is called an infarction, such as myocardial infarction).
 Dry gangrene is often due to peripheral artery disease, but can be due to acute limb ischemia.
 As a result, people with atherosclerosis, high cholesterol, diabetes and smokers commonly have dry gangrene.
 The limited oxygen in the ischemic limb limits putrefaction and bacteria fail to survive.
 The affected part is dry, shrunken, and dark reddish-black.
 The line of separation usually brings about complete separation, with eventual falling off of the gangrenous tissue if it is not removed surgically, a process called autoamputation.

 Dry gangrene is the result of chronic ischemia without infection.
 If ischemia is detected early, when ischemic wounds rather than gangrene are present, the process can be treated by revascularization (via vascular bypass or angioplasty).
 However, once gangrene has developed, the affected tissues are not salvageable.
 Because dry gangrene is not accompanied by infection, it is not as emergent as gas gangrene or wet gangrene, both of which have a risk of sepsis.
 Over time, dry gangrene may develop into wet gangrene if an infection develops in the dead tissues.

 Diabetes mellitus is a risk factor for peripheral vascular disease, thus for dry gangrene, but also a risk factor for wet gangrene, particularly in patients with poorly controlled blood sugar levels, as elevated serum glucose creates a favorable environment for bacterial infection.